Burren Birds Of Prey Centre

-For a family day out with a difference, a visit to the Burren Bird of Prey Centre at Aillwee Caves, will be a day to remember.
-For both adults and kids alike the Burren Bird of Prey offers a rare insight into the world of magnificent birds of prey.
+For a family day out with a difference, a visit to the Birds of Prey Centre at Aillwee Cave, will be a day to remember.
+For both adults and kids alike the Birds of Prey Centre offers a rare insight into the world of magnificent birds of prey.

 In addition some of the birds on site are part of the World Wide Breeding Programme of rare and endangered species, allowing a rare glimpse of these animals.